-Our blog is under construction–check back sometime this fall for new posts.
+Our blog is under construction–check back sometime this winter for new posts.
 In the meantime, the rest of our site is up to date, so take a look around!

 We are prone to division.
 So prone, in fact that we often identify and label others by the ways they agree or disagree with us.
 If you are anything like me, sometimes you so begin to identify others by certain points of disagreement, that you begin to wonder if you can trust their opinion on anything at all.
 This same sinful mindset is very present when it comes to our political views.

 This often makes it difficult to discuss politics as a Christian.
 As believers in Christ, we are to root our identity in Him, not in our political ideologies.
 Yet all too frequently, we conflate our politics and our gospel.
 This leads conservatives to view liberals as having a low view of Scripture and being guilty of inventing a Jesus who is nothing more than a good example.
 It leads liberals to see conservatives as compassionless Pharisees who wouldn’t recognize or even like Jesus if he appeared to us today.

 So where do we go from here?
 How should our faith influence our politics?
 How can we discuss politics in a God-glorifying way with those who share our faith but not our political views?